 A variety of factors are important for creating and sustaining successful approaches to improving population health.
-The 10 elements in this Guide were identified based on research and assessments of existing initiatives to improve population health.
+The elements in this Guide were identified based on research and assessments of existing resources and initiatives focused on improving population health.
 Many promising programs already include some or most of these elements.
-To improve the likelihood of long-term success, all 10 of the elements should be addressed when starting a new project or when refining or coordinating programs already in place.
+To improve the likelihood of long-term success, all 10 of the elements should be considered when starting a new project or when refining or coordinating programs already in place.

-Each section below describes what the element is, why it is important, and gives examples of how it can be done, and provides links to useful resources.
-Although the elements are numbered, the order in which they are addressed may differ, especially after completing the self-assessment.
+Each section below describes what the element is, why it is important, provides examples of how it can be done, and includes links to useful resources.
+The elements are numbered, but there is no specific order in which they must be addressed.
+That said, starting with the self-assessment may give you the best insight about your approach to the other elements.

-Element 1: Self-Assessment of Readiness to Engage in this Work
+Element 1: Collaborative Self-Assessment

-Whether you are just getting started or working to refine existing population health improvement efforts, taking the time to do a self-assessment of the current situation can identify strengths and weaknesses in existing activities, approaches, public policies, or plans for improving population health.
-A self-assessment can be done using a formal process, an online tool, or even just by thinking through the 10 elements in this Guide.
+Whether you are just getting started or working to refine existing population health improvement activities, taking the time to do a self-assessment can identify strengths and weaknesses during the planning or ongoing implementation of collaborative efforts.
+A self-assessment can be done using a formal process, an online tool, or just starting with a review of the elements in this Guide.